-23 Investigation
+22.4 Investigation

-- 23.1 An investigator is appointed by the Head of Department/designated lead who is responsible for carrying out an investigation into the report received, with support and advice by a caseworker from the Student Casework Team.
+An investigation is undertaken prior to a matter being determined under Level 2 or Level 3 of the Procedure.
+The purpose of the investigation is to inform the University of the nature of the professional suitability concern, to recommend to the Head of Department the level at which it should be dealt with (if any), and to prepare a report to be presented at the relevant level.
 An investigation is to be reasonable and appropriate in the circumstances and is carried out in accordance with the operating principles set out in the Policy Framework for Student Behaviour and Health.
-Guidance on investigations is availableseparately. - 23.2 The Investigating Officer determines the process to be followed for investigation, advised by the caseworker.
-As part of an investigation: - any action taken under Level 1 is reviewed - the Officer speaks with and gathers information from those raising a concern orreporting an incident, such as placement providers or health professionals - the Officer gathers evidence from other sources as appropriate, for instance relevant information from University staff - the Officer speaks to the student to hear their response to the concerns and to gather evidence. - 23.3 The individual reporting a concern is informed of the procedure that will be followed, that their identity and that of any witnesses cannot normally be withheld from the responding student, and how their statement and any evidence will be used and shared.
-Within the confines of data protection rules and the confidentiality of proceedings, they may be keptinformed of progress. - 23.4 The student is informed that an investigation is being carried out and the identity of the Investigating Officer, the nature of the concerns or matters raised, and has a right to respond. - Care is taken to avoid placing the student in a position whereby they incriminate themselves unfairly. - The student will be given at least 3 working days' notice of any meeting and has the right tobe accompanied to the meeting as set out in the operating principles. - 23.5 The Investigating Officer provides a report and any evidence, including the student's statement, and setting out the professional suitability concerns to the Head of Department with a recommendation as to whether the matter is to be managed at Level 2 under the Policy and the possible sanctions, or is to be considered by a Professional Suitability Panel at Level 3.
-The report may also be provided to the responding student for information. - 23.6 The Head of Department considers the report, evidence and recommendations and determines
+Guidance on investigations is available separately.

+The Investigating Officer determines the process to be followed for investigation, advised by the caseworker.
+As part of an investigation:

+- any action taken under Level 1 is reviewed - the Officer speaks with and gathers information from those raising a concern or reporting an incident, such as placement providers or health professionals - the Officer gathers evidence from other sources as appropriate, for instance relevant information from University staff - the Officer speaks to the student to hear their response to the concerns and to gather evidence.

-- whether the concerns are justified and/or any allegations about the student's conduct are founded and, if so - whether or not the student's professional suitability is compromised or may become compromised and any actions to be taken. - 23.7 He/she may decide to meet the responding student to explore further matters raised in the investigation and may take any advice he/she wishes.
-He/she determines whether the matter can be managed at Level 2, or may be gross misconduct to be considered further at Level 3.
+The individual reporting a concern is informed of the procedure that will be followed, that their identity and that of any witnesses cannot normally be withheld from the responding student, and how their statement and any evidence will be used and shared.
+Within the confines of data protection rules and the confidentiality of proceedings, they may be kept informed of progress.

+22.5 The student is informed that an investigation is being carried out and the identity of the Investigating Officer, the nature of the concerns or matters raised, and has a right to respond.

+Care is taken to avoid placing the student in a position whereby they incriminate themselves unfairly.

+The student will be given at least 3 working days' notice of any meeting and has the right to be accompanied to the meeting as set out in the operating principles.

+- 22.6 The Investigating Officer provides a report and any evidence, including the student's statement, and setting out the professional suitability concerns to the Head of Department with a recommendation as to whether the matter is to be taken forward and, if so, whether it can be concluded at Level 1 or is to be considered at Level 2 or Level 3 under the Policy. - The Head of Department considers the report, evidence and recommendations and determines how the matter is to be progressed. - 22.8 The Head of Department informs the student of their decision in writing normally within 8 working days of the meeting with the Investigating Officer.
+If further investigation is required following the meeting, the student should be notified of this and kept informed of progress.

-24 Level 2: Action
+23 Level 2: Meeting